-SINCE its first entries in 1969, there have been 103 factory-backed Holdens line up on the grid for the Bathurst 500/1000 – plus one that didn't quite make it to race day.
+SINCE its first entries in 1969 to its 50th year in 2018, there have been 103 factory-backed Holdens line up on the grid for the Bathurst 500/1000 – plus one that didn’t quite make it to race day.

 Here a few of the impressive, interesting, and flat-out quirky numbers behind 50 years of Holden factory entries in Mount Panorama’s iconic endurance race.

 It’s more commonly known as an October staple, but the Bathurst 1000 has been run on September 30 on four occasions.
 Factory Holden entries won three of them (1979, 1984 and 1990) and finished second in the other (1973) – not a bad strike rate!